 If you are unable to verify your answers, the Foundation School Director will review your application.
 This may affect your overall score and hence appointability to an Academic Foundation Programme.
 If there are serious doubts about the veracity of an answer, the Foundation School Director will withdraw you from the application process and refer you back to your medical school.

-Telephone interviews will only be offered to applicants who will be abroad on their elective at the time of the interviews.
-Telephone interviews will take place on the morning (UK time) of Thursday, 17th November 2016.
+Skype interviews will only be offered to applicants who will be abroad on their elective at the time of the interviews.
+Skype interviews will take place on the morning (UK time) of Thursday, 16th November 2017.
 If you wish to book a telephone interview please email Jackie Aitken at email@example.com to arrange a suitable time.

 Please consult the Scottish Foundation School Travel Expenses Policy before booking your travel to the academic interview.
 A copy of the policy can be downloaded from here.